buildbuddy-io/buildbuddy/docs/workflows-config.md

   so that workflow builds show up in your BuildBuddy org.
 For security reasons, we only do this if your repo is private.
 - Remote cache and remote execution (RBE) require additional configuration.
+  The configuration steps are the same as when running Bazel locally.
   See the **Setup** page in the BuildBuddy UI.
 - Bazel commands are run directly in your workspace, which means that your `.bazelrc` is respected.
 If you have lots of flags, we recommend adding